 Definitions and Clarification

-Qualified, certified therapists and health care providers that employ the use of their own animal or another trained animal as a part of a therapeutic treatment plan.
-Therapy Dogs and Facility Dogs are included into this category.
-Dogs, like Riley, at our practice would fall into this category.
+Animal-Assisted Therapy is occurring when a qualified, certified therapists and health care providers employs the use of their own animal, or another trained animal, as a part of a therapeutic treatment plan.
+Therapy Dogs and Facility Dogs can at times be included in this category.
+Riley at our practice falls into this category when he has a specific roll in a clients care, such as providing comfort to someone dealing with loss or helping a child resolve their fear of dogs.
 To learn more about how Riley and Dr. Carr came to work together read HERE.
-To learn more about me scroll down to the bottom of the About Us page.
-And Google, if you’re crawling around this page – our office is in Gaithersburg Maryland. ;o)
+To learn more about Riley scroll down to the bottom of the About Us page.
+Our office is in Gaithersburg Maryland.

-Any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-A disabled therapist might have a dog with them at the office.
-The dog would be their to serve the therapist’s needs, not the clients.
+Any dog that is specifically trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability is what we call a Service Animal.
+A disabled therapist might have a dog with him or her at their office, but that dog would be focused on that therapist’s needs, not the client’s needs.

 The benefits of canine participation in psychotherapy sessions can be significant.
-Dr. Elizabeth Carr has been attending several continuing education classes on Animal-Assisted Therapy and Riley has been learning how to best work within the office; How to welcome folks to the office, to help clients, especially teens look forward to coming to their appointments, to do tricks, and to be a calming presence, meanwhile he is also learning to trust all people after having been in a rescue shelter in Tennessee for the first ten months of his life.
+Dr. Elizabeth Carr has attended several continuing education classes on Animal-Assisted Therapy and Animal-Assisted Activities and Riley has been in private training sessions as well learning how to best work within the office.
+He’s learned how to welcome folks to the office; to help clients, especially teens to look forward to coming to their appointments; to do tricks to entertain younger visitors and help clients feel comfortable; and to be a calming presence.
+Meanwhile he is also learning to trust people having lived in a rescue shelter in Tennessee for the first ten months of his life.
 He’s got a lot on his syllabus!